CSSS/git-tutorial/README.md

 There will also be two collaboration exercises in C and Python.
 Let's get started!

-## What is Git?
-Git is a *Version Control Software*.
-You may have heard of other version control systems such as `svn`.
-Git allows you to save your work and maintain a **visible history** of that work.
-You can even revert to previous stages of your history, and make multiple branches of that history for experimentation.

-Git is great for working in groups as well, because the history of who did what and when they did it is completely transparent.

-We recommend you follow [this visual guide](https://pcottle.github.io/learnGitBranching) and complete the first three tasks before continuing with the tutorial below.

 ## Git Setup
 ### Installation

-Programs in Linux are never downloaded and installed from websites like they are with Windows or Mac.
-Every Linux distribution has a *package manager*, which when asked for a program, downloads it and its dependencies from the central servers of your distro and installs them exactly where your system expects them to be in order to be used.
+Downloading and installating programs in Linux is very different from Windows and Mac.
+Every Linux distribution has a *package manager* that downloads programs and their dependencies from the central servers of your Linux distribution source and installs them where your system expects them to be.

 #### Antergos / Manjaro (Arch Linux)
-Antergos and Manjaro are children of Arch, meaning they share a lot, including a package manager.
+Antergos and Manjaro are both children of Arch.
+This means that they share a lot of similarities, including package manager.
 Do the following in a terminal to get git:

     pacman -S git

-`-S` means *sync* and will download any package you ask it for.
+`-S` means *sync* and will download the package you are looking for

 #### Mint / Ubuntu / ElementaryOS (Debian)
-All these three are actually children/grandchildren of the very first Linux distribution, Debian.
-Hence they all use the same packaging software.
+Mint, Ubuntu and ElementaryOS are the children/grandchildren of the very first Linux distribution, Debian, hence they all use the same packaging software.
 Do the following in a terminal to get git:

     apt-get install git

-These distros also have graphical packaging software, but for now let's get used to using the command line.
+These distributions also have graphical packaging software, but for now let's get used to using the command line.

 ### Configuration
 Git needs to know who you are.
-Enter the following two commands into your terminal:
+Enter the following two commands into your terminal to set your identity:

 ```
 git config --global user.name  "Your Name"
 git config --global user.email "you@whatever.com"
 ```

-Every time you make a commit with git, your information will be associated with that commit.
-This makes it very clear who changed what and when in a project.
+Every committed change in git, is associated with a username.
+This will allow git users to know who makes the changes.

 ## Github